George Davis Moore

 George Davis Moore (September 19, 1867 – December 12, 1947) was an American brigadier general during World War I.

 Early life and education

-George Davis Moore was born on September 19, 1867, in Illinois.
-Moore attended the United States Military Academy at West Point, graduating with the class of 1890.
+George Davis Moore was born on September 19, 1867, in Springfield, Illinois.
+His family later moved to Danville, Illinois, where he graduated from Danville High School.
+Moore then enrolled at the Massachusetts Institute of Technology.
+After completing his freshman year, he was appointed to the U.S. Military Academy at West Point by Congressman Joe Cannon, graduating with the class of 1890.

 Career

 Moore accepted a commission in the 18th Infantry.

 During the Spanish-American War, he served as a major with the Fifth Missouri Infantry.

+Moore was sent to the Philippines with the 23rd Infantry in March 1899.
+He returned there with the 20th Infantry in December 1903.

+Moore was sent to Fort Leavenworth, Kansas in September 1907, becoming a distinguished graduate of the School of the Line in 1908 and then graduating from the Army Staff College in 1909.
+He subsequently graduated from the United States Army War College in 1911.
+Moore taught military arts at the School of the Line from September 1912 to May 1914.

-He went to France with the American Expeditionary Force.
+He went to France with the American Expeditionary Force in March 1918.

 Moore was promoted to brigadier general on October 1, 1918.
-He was the commanding general of the 169th Infantry Brigade, and participated in engagements on the Hindenburg Line, at Bellecourt and Nauroy, at Brancourt, Premont, Bassigny, Vaux-Andigny, St. Soulet, Selle River, and Mazingheim.
+He was the commanding general of the 169th Infantry Brigade, and participated in engagements on the Hindenburg Line, at Bellicourt and Nauroy, at Brancourt, Prémont, Bassigny, Vaux-Andigny, Saint-Souplet, Selle River, and Mazinghem.

-Moore returned to Camp Upton, New York, and commanded the 152nd Depot Brigade until May 15, 1919.
+Moore returned to Camp Upton, New York, and commanded the 152nd Depot Brigade until May 15, 1919, when his rank was reduced back to colonel.